 Try out Next with Docker#

-This is great for trying out the Next platform and will show you the necessary settings so you could use it in production.
+This is great for trying out the Next platform and will show you the necessary settings you need to use in production.

 Prerequisites#

-In order for you to try out Next you need to set up some prerequisites.
+In order for you to try out Next you need to set up prerequisites.

 Unsplash#